-NOTICE OF THE ANNUAL GENERAL MEETING OF SHAREHOLDERS
+NOTICE OF THE ANNUAL GENERAL AND SPECIAL MEETING OF SHAREHOLDERS

-NOTICE IS HEREBY GIVEN THAT the Annual General Meeting (the "Meeting") of the holders of common shares ("Common Shares") of McCoy Global Inc. (the "Corporation" or "McCoy Global") will be held at the McCoy Global Inc. Corporate office, on the 1st day of June 2021 at the hour of 8:00 a.m.
+NOTICE IS HEREBY GIVEN THAT the Annual General and Special Meeting (the "Meeting") of the holders (the "Shareholders") of common shares ("Common Shares") in the capital of McCoy Global Inc. (the "Corporation" or "McCoy Global") will be held at the Fantasyland Hotel, 17700 87 Avenue NW, Edmonton, AB T5T 4V4 on the 1st day of May, 2025, at 8:00 a.m.
 MDT for the following purposes:

-- 1. to fix the number of directors of the Corporation to be elected at the Meeting at six (6) members; - 2. to elect the Board of Directors of the Corporation for the ensuing year; - to receive and consider the Audited Financial Statements of the Corporation for the fiscal year ended December 31, 2020 together with the Auditors' Report thereon; - 4. to appoint the auditors of the Corporation for the ensuing year and to authorize the directors to fix their remuneration; - to consider and, if thought fit, approve the ordinary resolution, as more particularly set forth in Schedule "A" of the accompanying Management Information Circular, relating to the approval of amendments to the Corporation's Stock Option Plan; - to consider and, if thought fit, approve the ordinary resolution, as more particularly set forth in Schedule "B" of the accompanying Management Information Circular, relating to the approval of amendments to the Corporation's Restricted Share Plan; - to consider, and if thought fit, approve the ordinary resolution, as more particularly set forth in the accompanying Management Information Circular, relating to the approval of the unallocated options under the stock option plan of the Corporation; - to consider and, if thought fit, approve the ordinary resolution, as more particularly set forth in the accompanying Management Information Circular, relating to the approval of the unallocated restricted shares under the restricted share plan of the Corporation; - 9. to transact such other business as may properly come before the Meeting.
+- 1. to elect the Board of Directors of the Corporation for the ensuing year; - 2. to receive and consider the Audited Consolidated Financial Statements of the Corporation for the fiscal years ended December 31, 2024 and 2023 together with the Auditors' Report thereon; - to appoint the auditors of the Corporation for the ensuing year and to authorize the directors to fix their remuneration; - 4. to consider and, if deemed appropriate, approve the ordinary resolution to approve all unallocated stock options issuable under the Corporation's Stock Option Plan; - 5. to consider and, if deemed appropriate, approve the ordinary resolution to approve all unallocated restricted shares issuable under the Corporation's Restricted Share Plan; and - 6. to transact such other business as may properly come before the Meeting.

-The date for determination of the shareholders entitled to receive Notice of the Meeting and vote shall be holders of Common Shares of the Corporation of record at the close of business on April 15, 2021.
+The date for determination of the Shareholders entitled to receive Notice of the Meeting and vote shall be holders of Common Shares of record at the close of business on March 24th, 2025.

-DATED at the City of Edmonton, in the Province of Alberta, this 15th day of April 2021.
+DATED at the City of Edmonton, in the Province of Alberta, this 27th day of February, 2025.